 Often an argument for a larger exhaust improving fuel economy is that if it improves power by a few kW then you should be able to get the same power as with the factory exhaust by using a bit less fuel.
 This isn’t correct.
 The increase in power output is occurring at high rpm only.
 At low to medium rpm the engine is less efficient and will use more fuel.
 Do not get a larger exhaust if you want to save fuel!

 Optimising a turbocharged reciprocating engine is different to optimising the energy extracted from a turbine.
 They are two different design problems.
 In a turbocharged engine the turbo is a parasitic load that wastes engine power.
 That waste needs to be minimised so that overall engine efficiency is optimised.
-You want the turbo to consume the minimum possible energy required to give you the desired quantity of air whilst simultaneously designing the exhaust system to minimise the energy required to clear the exhaust gas.
+You want the turbo to consume the minimum possible energy required to give you exactly the desired quantity of air (and no more) whilst simultaneously designing the exhaust system to minimise the energy required to clear the exhaust gas.
 This maximises engine efficiency.
 In a turbine engine, like on aircraft, you want to maximise energy transfer to the turbine.
 This confuses some people into thinking a bigger exhaust pipe is better on turbocharged engines.

 What if you have a diesel performance chip?
 Chips dump more fuel in the engine to get more power.
 This translates to an increase in exhaust volume across the entire rev range.
 The optimal exhaust size will be larger than the optimal size for less exhaust volume.
 So if you have a chip you may benefit slightly from a larger exhaust.
-Same applies to any other performance enhancement that dump more fuel and air into the engine.
+Same applies to any other performance enhancement that dumps more fuel and air into the engine.

 Some power gains (of maybe a few kW) can be had across the entire rpm range through less restrictive catalytic converters and mufflers / silencers and less bends in the exhaust pipe.
 The power gains are due to simply putting less stuff in the way of the exhaust flow and are unrelated to pipe size.
 Increased emissions and more noise are negative consequences to these types of modifications.